Creating AI photos or using AI technology for photo editing may seem like Sci-Fi, but it’s right here for all of us to use in 2023.

 See our complete Luminar Neo review for a deeper dive into this impressive software for editing your images.

-Gigapixel AI is a Topaz AI product designed to upscale your images up to 600% – this makes it unique among the other AI image tools in 2023.
+Gigapixel AI is a Topaz AI photo enhancer designed to upscale your images up to 600% – this makes it unique among the other AI image tools in 2023.

 If you’ve ever tried to enlarge a photo (increase image resolution), you know how difficult it is to do it and not end up with a pixelated, low-quality image – especially if you try to go very far beyond the original size.